Ministry-of-Silly-Scripts/codewars-js-catsShelves/README.md

 # Cats and shelves kata

-Cats and shelves kata performed by to practice TDD for the Jaguars training at IBM
+Cats and shelves kata performed to practice TDD for the Jaguars training at IBM

 [Cats and shelves on CodeWars](https://www.codewars.com/kata/62c93765cef6f10030dfa92b)